BlazeInferno64/arMath.js/README.md

 console.log(arMath.floorDivide(2,4)); // Replace with any number of your choice
 ```

-It will give you the result of floor division as the output
+It will give you the result of floor division as the output ,i.e, 0

 # Issues/Bugs/Feature requests